Himani-komera/Legal-Info-RAG-System/README.md

-# Enhancing Legal Information Access with AI and RAG Technology
+# Enhancing Legal Information Access with Cutting Edge AI and RAG Technology

 An AI-driven system designed to modernize legal research using Retrieval-Augmented Generation (RAG).
 This project helps users navigate complex legal documents with context-aware insights.